supabase/walrus/README.md

 ## Roadmap

 ### Release Blockers
-- [ ] Filter WAL columns exposed on delete records to include only primary key columns
+- [x] Filter WAL columns exposed on delete records to include only identity columns

 ### Non-blockers
 - [x] Sanitize filters on write
 - [x] Ensure columns referenced by filters exist
 - [x] Ensure filter value is coercable to the column's type
 - [ ] Ensure user defined equality operations are valid for the filters data type
-- [ ] Ensure user has visibility on the column they're filtering (column security)
+- [x] Ensure user has visibility on the column they're filtering (column security)

 ## Tests